avocado-framework/avocado/docs/source/WritingTests.rst

 ====================

 Some Avocado features, usually only available to instrumented tests, depend on setting directives on the test's class docstring.
-The standard prefix used is ``:avocado:`` followed by the directive itself, such as ``:avocado: directive``.
+A docstring directive is composed of a marker (a literal ``:avocado:`` string), followed by the custom content itself, such as ``:avocado: directive``.

 This is similar to docstring directives such as ``:param my_param: description`` and shouldn't be a surprise to most Python developers.